1973–74 NHL season: Playoffs

 The playoffs began on April 9.
 The New York Rangers defeated the defending Stanley Cup champions in the first round for the third straight year, this time the Montreal Canadiens.
-For the first time since the inter-divisional semifinals were introduced in the 1971 playoffs, an 1967 expansion team eliminated an Original Six opponent when the Philadelphia Flyers defeated the Rangers.
+For the first time since the inter-divisional semifinals were introduced in the 1971 playoffs, a 1967 expansion team eliminated an Original Six opponent when the Philadelphia Flyers defeated the Rangers.
 The Flyers not only made their first Stanley Cup Finals appearance, but by defeating the Boston Bruins in six games, Philadelphia became the first 1967 expansion team to win the Stanley Cup and the first non Original Six team to win it since the Montreal Maroons in 1935.

 Playoff bracket

 The top four teams in each division qualified for the playoffs.
 In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 In the quarterfinals, the fourth seeded team in each division played against the division winner from their division.
 The other series matched the second and third place teams from the divisions.
 The semifinals were then inter-divisional matchups, with winner of each #1 vs. #4 series playing the winner of the #2 vs. #3 series in the other division.
 The winners of the semifinals then advanced to the Stanley Cup Finals.